How Much Does BetterHelp Cost? Understanding Online Therapy Pricing

 - Couples counseling: In couples counseling, two people can seek help from a therapist for their relationship concerns.
 Online couples therapy is available through BetterHelp’s sister site, Regain.

 The type of therapy you receive can have a significant impact on cost.
-For instance, family therapy and couples therapy tend to be more expensive than individual counseling services, as they involve more than one person and are often not covered by insurance.
+For instance, family therapy and couples therapy tend to be more expensive than individual counseling services, as they involve more than one person and are not always covered by insurance.

 1.7M reviews with a 4.9/5 ★ session rating